coinspark/php-OP_RETURN/README.txt

 A simple PHP script to generate OP_RETURN bitcoin transactions.
 Please use this responsibly and DO NOT bloat the blockchain!

-Copyright (c) 2014 Coin Sciences Ltd - http://coinspark.org/
+Copyright (c) Coin Sciences Ltd - http://coinspark.org/

 MIT License (see headers in files)

 REQUIREMENTS:

+* Unix-based operating system, e.g. Linux or Mac OS X
 * PHP 5.x or later
-* bitcoin-cli installed on the server (does not use JSON-RPC)
+* bitcoin-cli installed (does not use JSON-RPC)
 * Must be run as a user who is permitted to run bitcoin-cli